Skip to Content

 Heat Set Painted Napkins

 Finally, spread your napkins out to allow the paint to dry.
-In order to ensure the paint is set to the fabric, you will want to heat press the pattern.
+To ensure the paint is set to the fabric, heat press the pattern.

 To heat set, use a barrier fabric between the paint and the iron or heat press.
 I used another flour sack towel as a barrier.
 However, a towel or any lightweight fabric will work.